alexcu/whereabouts-bot/README.md

 ```

 - `botToken` Your auth token for the bot you have created on [Slack](https://ssil.slack.com/services/new/bot)
-- `listeningTo` The channels your bot listens to.
+- `listensTo` The channels your bot listens to.
 Your bot should be invited to these channels by a human.